Advanced Java Workshop at Fortech

 A well-known Java expert who loves to share his know-how through workshops and lectures was in Cluj-Napoca in November for several events.
 We seized the opportunity and invited Peter Lawrey to offer a half-day workshop on advanced Java topics at Fortech .
 He gladly accepted the invitation and joined us on Nov 26, 2014.

 Peter Lawrey owns the popular “Vanilla Java” blog, which exceeds 100K page views per month.
 He is also the 2nd on StackOverflow.com for [concurrency] and the 3rd for [Java] and lead developer of the OpenHFT project.

 His advanced Java workshop attracted many Fortech specialists, who greatly improved their knowledge on:

 - Using collections like Map, Set, ConcurrentMap, NavigableMap, List, Queue, BlockingQueue and Deque effectively;

 - Asynchronous processing and exception handling;

 - Using Lambdas in Java 8 for lazy evaluation and parallel coding;

 - The Java 8 JSR-310 Date Time library.

 Here are a few words we got from the attendants after the event:

 “Many thanks to our special guest Peter Lawrey for an inspiring workshop.
-We have dived into real life Lambdas, spectacular JIT optimisations and some under the hood Java “illegal” APIs.”
+We have dived into real life Lambdas, spectacular JIT optimizations and some under the hood Java “illegal” APIs.”